gabrielpgagne/pynq-zybo-z720/README.md

 Now, you can play around in the `boards/Zybo-Z7-20` files if you want to modify anything (eg change the _base_ overlay or patch the BSP).

-When you're ready, from `sdbuild`, build the image : `make BOARDS=Zybo-Z7-20`.
+When you're ready, from `PYNQ/sdbuild/`, build the image : `make BOARDS=Zybo-Z7-20`.
 If an error occurs, you can clean the build artifacts : `make clean`.
 Good luck !

 When the build is finished, plug in an SD card (min.
 16 GB recommended) and follow the [_Writing an SD Card Image_ instructions](https://pynq.readthedocs.io/en/latest/appendix/sdcard.html).